ALib C++ Library

 • The singleton class needs to have a default (parameterless) constructor.
 (This might be overcome with a templated get-method that forwards variadic arguments, but is not implemented here.)

-• Singletons must not be received by constructor code of global or static objects, aka code that is executed prior to entering method main().
+• Singletons must not be received by constructor code of global or static objects, aka code that is executed before entering method main().
 The reason for this is that the hashtable used to store singletons, is likewise a global object and might not be initialized at that point in time yet.

 • The singleton class is virtual and hence all derived classes become virtual.
 This is needed to be able to have a virtual destructor.